SMI: Statistical Membership Inference for Reliable Unlearned Model Auditing: Method

 \section{Method}

-In this section, we propose our statistical MIA for reliable unlearning auditing.
-Our method is theoretically principled, stemming from the theoretical analysis in the previous section.
-Note that using statistical metrics to measure the distance between distributions is a classic approach; specific examples can be found in~\cite{duliang1,duliang2,duliang3}.
-All important mathematical expressions omitted in this section are detailed in the Appendix B and C. Next, we introduce SMIA and its three corresponding computational variants: \begin{itemize} \item \textbf{SMIA-0:} An auditing tool that calculates low-order moments of distributions. \item \textbf{SMIA-M:} An auditing tool that calculates the MMD distance between distributions. \item \textbf{SMIA-W:} An auditing tool that calculates the Wasserstein distance between distributions. \end{itemize}
+In this section, we propose Statistical Membership Inference (SMI) for reliable unlearned model auditing.
+Motivated by the previous analysis, SMI solves the optimization problem in Eq.~\eqref{7}.
+Statistical metrics for distributional distance are classical; see, e.g.,~\cite{duliang1,duliang2,duliang3}.
+Appendices~\ref{theory} and~\ref{mmd} provide the omitted mathematical details.
+We next introduce two solution strategies for SMI: \begin{itemize} \item \textbf{SMI:} An auditing tool that calculates low-order moments of distributions. \item \textbf{SMI-M:} An auditing tool that calculates the Maximum Mean Discrepancy (MMD) between distributions. \end{itemize}